 It’s the large companies that make the news, but hackers don’t discriminate.
 Retailers both large and small are an ideal target for anyone looking for a quick payday for the following reasons:

-Huge source of customer credit card numbers: Stores hold a substantial amount of credit card numbers, and researchers have found that attackers can readily determine expiry dates and CVVs using distributed guessing.
+A huge source of customer credit card numbers: Stores hold a substantial amount of credit card numbers, and researchers have found that attackers can readily determine expiry dates and CVVs using distributed guessing.

 Point-of-Sale Malware: Debit and credit card information is encrypted when it’s sent for processing, but not while the actual purchase is being made.
-Attackers exploit this vulnerability to steal data off POS devices and are mindful to cover their tracks.
+Attackers exploit this vulnerability to steal data from POS devices and are mindful to cover their tracks.

 As you can see, all that access to money turns retailers into hacker honey.